-The best possible storage on land is to order from our yard a steel cradle and/or a steel trolley, where the boat can rest on the four special reinforced positions under the waterstay hull fittings on the centre hull.
-Only store the boat in folded position on the special Dragonfly Trolley, folded out puts too much load on the front car hook, as the point of gravity moves forward.
+The best possible storage on land is to order from our yard either a steel cradle and/or a steel trolley, where the boat can rest on the four reinforced positions under the waterstay hull fittings on the centre hull.
+Only store the boat in folded position on the Dragonfly Trolley, folded out puts too much load on the front car hook.

-Quorning Boats also offer the design of the steel cradles and or Trolley for free, so you can have these made locally.
+Quorning Boats also offer the design of the steel cradles for free, so you can have these made locally.

-If storage on land is not possible with the designed steel cradles/Trolley, we recommend resting the centre hull on wooden blocks or pallets on the centreboard casing.
+If storage on land is not possible with the designed steel cradles/Trolley, we recommend resting the centre hull on wooden blocks or pallets on the centreboard casing, you will see it facing down under the centre hull.
 Only support the boat in the centreline of the centre hull.